This is seemingly the quickest and most fun part of the building process. Walls can fly up in a matter of weeks and spaces become alive.

 Brick prices vary from R3 – R20 a brick – it can make a significant difference to a budget if you need thousands, but don’t sacrifice on quality.

 Cement, similarly, has different strengths and quality grades.
 Don’t skimp on this.

 If you like the industrial look of exposed brickwork, make sure you like the brick (even toned, pink bricks are the best), and that you use finer sand in your building ‘daga’ mix.
 This is not absolutely necessary, but allows for a smoother finish.

 The trick is to simply wipe/flatten the residue between the bricks while it’s still wet.
-How clean you want to wall is up to you.
-But do a trial run first that dries completely to see how much ‘washing’ you like.
+How clean you want the wall is up to you.
+But do a trial run first, that dries completely to see how much ‘washing’ you like.

 The building sand in Cape Town is much paler and finer (Phillipi river sand), which makes for a much neater finish.
 Gauteng building sand is brown and rough, resulting in a rougher finish.